Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning

 More recent studies have begun to investigate FL in vehicular networks.
-These studies recognize the challenges posed by the high mobility of vehicles and the dynamic nature of vehicular environments \cite{VFL6, VFL9, VFL7, VFL8}.
+These studies recognize the challenges posed by the high mobility of vehicles and the dynamic nature of vehicular environments \cite{VFL6, VFL9, mobfl, mobfl2,VFL7, VFL8}.
 In \cite{VFL6}, the impact of vehicle mobility on data quality, such as noise, motion blur, and distortion, is considered, and a resource optimization and vehicle selection scheme is proposed in the context of VFL.
 The proposed scheme dynamically schedules vehicles with higher image quality, increasing the convergence rate and reducing the time and energy consumption in FL training.
 In \cite{VFL9}, the short-lived connections between vehicles and RSUs are considered, and a mobility-aware optimization algorithm is proposed.
 The proposed algorithm enhances the convergence performance of VFL by optimizing the duration of each training round and the number of local iterations.
+In \cite{mobfl}, a convergence analysis is provided to evaluate the impact of mobile users leaving the coverage area.
+A mobility-aware solution is proposed to mitigate the impact of mobility by clustering users with similar mobility patterns, which helps stabilize the model updates.
+Ref. \cite{mobfl2} extends the analysis to the scenarios with heterogeneous data distributions, showing that mobility exacerbates the divergence of data heterogeneity, and therefore degrades the FL convergence.
 In \cite{VFL7, VFL8}, the impact of rapidly time-varying channels resulting from vehicle mobility is considered.
 Specifically, a mobility and channel dynamic aware FL (MADCA-FL) scheme is proposed in \cite{VFL7}, which optimizes the success probability of vehicle selection and model parameter updating based on the analysis of vehicle mobility and channel dynamics.
 In \cite{VFL8}, a more realistic scenario is explored within a 5G new radio framework, and a joint VFL and radio access technology parameter optimization scheme is proposed under the constraints of delay, energy, and cost, aiming to maximize the successful transmission rate of locally trained models.